-3.1.3 Overview of the web interface
+3.1.3 Web interface overview

 - 1. Sensor IP address - 2.
 Commercial name of detected sensor - 3.
 Selection of active parameter setup that is stored in the sensor - 4.
 Setting the configuration or monitoring options - 5.
 Selection of measurement mode - 6.
 Output of measurement value and signal quality over time - 7.
 Overview of active parameters - 8.
 Status of alarm and switching output.
 Alarm: Red = Active; switching output: Yellow = Active